"Education is the best investment you'll ever make. It's an investment for life."

-In keeping with the philosophy and values of the Sisters of the Holy Names, Ramona is committed to working with families to help provide an exemplary education for all who qualify for admission.
+In keeping with the Catholic philosophy and values of the Sisters of the Holy Names, Ramona is committed to working with families to help provide an exemplary education for all who qualify for admission.

 Merit Awards are awarded to incoming freshmen with top HSPT test scores, high grade point averages, and excellent conduct, attendance, effort, and teacher recommendations.